 A related legal problem for people under 21 is a Minor in Possession charge.

 Now that Minnesota’s underage drinking laws set the drinking age at 21, it’s really a underage possession of alcohol charge.
-Since a “minor” becomes an adult at age 18, that is a more accurate name.
+And since a “minor” becomes an adult at age 18, that is a more accurate name.

 Defenses to any kind of criminal possession charge apply to a minor in possession charge.
-What evidence does the government have of “possession?”
+So what evidence does the government have of “possession?”

 Most police contacts happen with drivers and motor vehicles.
 Therefore keeping contraband, including alcohol, out of the car is a basic precaution.
-If in a car, at least in the trunk police won’t see it “in plain sight.”
-And of course, the Open Bottle law applies to underage people just as must as to adults.
+Or, at least keep it out of “plain sight” in the trunk.
+And of course, the Open Bottle law applies to underage people just as much as to adults.

 For pedestrians, defensive measures include refusing any breath test, and avoiding talking about it at all.